thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 {% endraw %}
 {% endhighlight %}

 There's still one big flaw though.
 We are still cloning into a directory called `some-unique-id`.
 For every request.
 This will break apart as soon as we have two simultanous requests to our API.
-So let's change the code to actually use real unique names for the directories that we clone into.
+Let's change the code to actually use real unique names for the directories that we clone into.
 And again, there's a crate for that.
 It's name is `uuid`.

 With that crate in place, the fix is as easy as setting `repo_name` from *inside* of our handler to a unique string.